tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 > **Note**: You should see the basic ports scanned, and then a port scan from 80 to 443.
 This will generate many security center logs for the Network Security Group which will be used in the Custom Alert in the next exercise.

-## Exercise 5: Azure Sentinal Logging and Reporting
+## Exercise 5: Azure Sentinel Logging and Reporting

 Duration: 20 minutes

-Synopsis: In this exercise, you will setup Azure Sentinal to point to a logging workspace and then create custom alerts that execute Azure Runbooks.
+Synopsis: In this exercise, you will setup Azure Sentinel to point to a logging workspace and then create custom alerts that execute Azure Runbooks.

 ### Task 1: Create a dashboard